akirademoss/Tensorflow-r1.12-installation-on-ubuntu-18.04-with-cuda-9/README.md

 Do you wish to build TensorFlow with ROCm support? [y/N]: n

-Do you wish to build TensorFlow with CUDA support? [y/N]: Y
+Do you wish to build TensorFlow with CUDA support? [y/N]: y

 Please specify the CUDA SDK version you want to use.
 [Leave empty to default to CUDA 9.0]: 9.0